Skip links

 in

 Livermore, California.
-A major breakthrough has been announced by US scientists in the race to recreate nuclear fusion.
-Physicists have pursued the technology for decades as a potential source of nearly limitless clean energy, and they have confirmed they have overcome a major hurdle: producing
+A major breakthrough has been announced by U.S. scientists in the race to recreate nuclear fusion.
+Physicists have pursued the technology for decades as it promises a potentially nearly limitless source of clean energy, and they have confirmed they have overcome a major

 October 4, 2022